belalslah/iversel/UNIQUE_METADATA_VERIFICATION.md

 ✅ 5 Ways AI Automation Saves Your Business Money
 ✅ What is an AI Agent?
 Complete Guide for Business
 ✅ 5 Signs Your Business is Ready for AI Automation
-✅ Pre-Built vs Custom AI: Best Choice for Small Business ✅ Automate Customer Support Without Losing Human Touch ✅ Real Cost of Manual Processes: ROI Calculator
+✅ Pre-Built vs Custom AI: Best for Small Business
+✅ Automate CS Without Losing Human Touch
+✅ Real Cost of Manual Processes: ROI Calculator
 ✅ Too Small for AI?
 Why This Myth Costs You Money
 ✅ AI Automation Explained: Behind the Scenes Guide